The Final Fantasy III Instruction Manual

 We recorded the cut scenes from Resident Evil I and Final Fantasy VII on VHS in order to re-live them.

-We eagerly pawned three gaming systems, along with all our games, at Funcoland, supplementing the trade-in with a year’s allowance to experience the latest next-gen gaming platform.
+We eagerly pawned three gaming systems, along with all our games, at Funcoland and supplemented the trade with a year’s allowance to experience the latest next-gen gaming platform.

 Analog art made with analog materials was something we took for granted.
 And why wouldn’t we?
 This stuff was just used for marketing.

-These designs by Yoshitaka Amano are a masterclass in marketing savvy.
+These box designs by Yoshitaka Amano are a masterclass in marketing savvy.

-In the picture above, you see the original box designs for the first three Final Fantasy titles released for the Famicom gaming platform.
+Above, you see the original box designs for the first three Final Fantasy titles released for Japan’s Famicom gaming platform.

-These were exclusive to Japan; why they thought these wouldn’t fly with an American audience is beyond me.
-I’m American and I would have loved to see this shit.
+These were exclusive to Japan; why they thought these wouldn’t fly with an American audience is beyond me—

-Chunsoft recieves credit for pioneering the J-RPG as a genre, and for launching that genre into the stratosphere; for Chunsoft is responsible for the first five titles of the Dragonquest franchise.
+Chunsoft/Enix recieves credit for pioneering the J-RPG as a genre, and for launching that genre into the stratosphere; for Chunsoft/Enix is responsible for the first five titles of the Dragonquest franchise.

-Game designer Yujii Horii was driven by the goal of making RPGs more accessible when he translated the Dungeons and Dragons forumla into an introductory product for the Japanese console gaming market.
+Game designer Yujii Horii was driven by the goal of making RPGs more accessible when he translated the Dungeons and Dragons formula into an introductory product for the Japanese console gaming market.

 The result was 1986’s Dragonquest, a game which set itself apart from its inspiration by eschewing the extreme difficulty typical of Western RPGs, focusing instead on character development, emotional involvement, and rich storytelling.